Sienci-Labs/Resources/gsender/gs-additional-features.md

 featured_image: _images/_gsender/_features/gs_fe_p1_KeyShort.jpg
 ---

 This page covers all the advanced features of gSender such as shortcuts, macros, workspaces, calibration tools, controlling spindles, rotary, lasers, coolant, maintenance and more.
-Remember, you can always quickly navigate the page by clicking the headings in the ‘Page Contents’.
+Remember, you can always quickly navigate the page by clicking the headings in the ‘Page Contents’ on the right.

 ## Shortcuts